-Four years ago, frustrated with the industry’s ho-hum attempts to determine even a baseline ROI, Kent Cisewski, a former executive with the Walt Disney Co. and with long spins at two large meeting and incentive firms, decided to strike out on his own.
+Four years ago, frustrated with the industry’s ho-hum attempts to determine even a baseline ROI, Kent Cisewski, a former executive with the Walt Disney Co. and with long spins at two large corporate meeting and incentive firms, decided to strike out on his own.
 He founded the Fusion Performance Group, an Orlandobased third-party whose tagline reads, “What’s Your ROI?”

-“When you consider that meeting spend, and that includes incentives, is the second to fifth largest spend in corporations, you would think people would know what their return on investment is for a meeting and be able to tell you,” says Cisewski.
+“When you consider that meeting spend, and that includes incentives, is the second to fifth largest spend in corporations, you would think people would know what their return on investment is for a meeting or corporate event and be able to tell you,” says Cisewski.
 “But the industry isn’t there yet, and that’s a concern.”

 In an attempt to resolve that longstanding problem, Cisewski set about to make benchmarking ROI the centerpiece of his client sell.
 The company created a proprietary metrics program that analyzes and drills down into a client’s data to see if their meetings spend is driving revenue, and then identifies and recommends additional opportunities for increasing their profit margin, such as tiered incentives that all employees can aspire to achieve.

 “At the senior level, we have found that management wants to know their data.
 They are not afraid of it,” says Tanya Perry, vice president of sales for Fusion.
 “But the reality is, to do a thorough ROI analysis, there is a cost to collecting the data in terms of stakeholders and man hours.
 And, quite frankly, it is scary for big corporations with regard to privacy and confidentiality.
 But that is where consultancy is critical.
 You have to align with the client, because you are both in it together.”